Applications will close on 8/28/23, 5pm

-Undergraduate Admin Apprentices should have (or have the potential for developing) the basic office skills described below and a desire to learn more about the humanities and humanities research.
+Undergraduate Apprentices should have (or have the potential for developing) the basic office skills described below and a desire to learn more about the humanities and humanities research.

 Duties include but are not limited to: